orbeon/orbeon-forms-doc/Form-Runner-~-Buttons-and-Processes.md

     - sending form data to a service
     - redirecting the user to a success or error page

-For more information, see [Configuration Properties - Form Runner](http://wiki.orbeon.com/forms/doc/developer-guide/configuration-properties/configuration-properties-form-runner).
+For more information, see [[Configuration Properties - Form Runner|Form-Runner-~-Configuration-properties]].

 #### Deprecated buttons